 Under general anesthesia or local anesthesia with sedation, Dr. Sanders will create small incisions in the chest area to insert a small tube called a cannula into the fat deposit.
 The cannula first breaks up the fatty tissue before suctioning it out of the body.

 Recovery from liposuction for gynecomastia typically requires two to three days of downtime.

 When there is excess breast tissue, excision of that tissue is required to reshape your chest.
 Dr. Sanders will extract excess glandular tissue during an excision and remove sagging or stretched skin.
-While most patients opt for general anesthesia, some choose local anesthesia and a sedative for an excision procedure.
+Dr. Sanders administers a deep sedation anesthetic for the excision process rather than general or local anesthesia.

 The technique may vary depending on the shape of the breasts.
 However, an excision typically begins with an incision around the areola, many times no larger than 1/8 inch in size.
 Dr. Sanders will then remove excess glandular tissue and may reshape and reposition the nipple for natural-looking results.